KPMGE/google-page-rank/README.md

     outgoing pages relative to the current one.
 Finally, we must store the page rank, which in turn,
   - The *page rank* for each page must be initialized with *1/N*, where *N* is the total amount of pages.
+3. We can store the pages in a [red-black-tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) and then store the links in an adjacent list using either an array or a linked-list.